Dooders/Dooders/docs/Learning.md

 # Learning

-One of the primary goals of the project is to experiment how a Dooder can learn from the environment.
-This involves research dedicated to testing different methods and techniques for a Dooder to take information from the simulation and use it to extend its life.
+A main objective of the project is to explore the learning capabilities of Dooders within the environment.
+This requires systematic experimentation to evaluate various strategies and approaches for the Dooder to gather information from the simulation and apply it towards increasing its longevity.

-Basically, the Dooder agent will learn through its experiences and perceptions in the simulation.
+In essence, the Dooder agent will exhibit learning through its exposure and interpretation of the simulated environment.

 ## Mind Models